Xfireball8/SaasProjectCluster/README.md

   - cfssl for PKI gen.
   - kubectl for kubeconfigs gen.
   - Terraform
+  - KubernetesOs from the repo above, you need to compile it, and import it on AWS because there's no public AMI Yet.

 This work is not meant to be used for development or deployment purpose, it's a big project that i did to learn to use Amazon AWS (S3/EC2/VPC/IAM)